 Since 2018, Renova Foundation has been working to engage young leaders to think about the future of the Doce River Basin.
 Educational and leadership training initiatives were carried out with 90 young people from 22 municipalities.
 Participants learned to develop projects and initiatives in the areas of sustainable development, innovation and preservation and cultural rescue of communities affected by the Fundão dam collapse through education.
 Currently, 23 projects are being implemented in the communities.

 In an integrated action between the Renova Foundation, the governments of Minas Gerais and Espírito Santo States, with the participation of the Forum of Mayors of the Doce River, more than R$ 800 million will be allocated to investments in education, infrastructure and health in the region impacted by the Fundão dam collapse.
 Approximately R$ 240 million will be used to improve and structure nearly 900 public schools in the affected municipalities.

 The Doce River Basin repair goes through the restoration, strengthening and expansion of productive chains and links to the local economy which were impacted by the Fundão dam collapse.
-Renova Foundation has worked on several fronts in this area, such as hiring local companies and labor, financing lines for micro and small companies, professional qualification courses and encouraging entrepreneurship.
+Renova Foundation has worked on several fronts in this area, such as credit lines for micro and small companies and local labor, assistance for rural producers to resume to productive capacity and professional qualification courses.

 IN THE MIDDLE OF THE GLOBAL CRISIS RESULTING OF COVID-19, PARTNERSHIPS WERE ALSO AGREED WITH SOME OF THE MAIN TRAINING CENTERS IN THE COUNTRY FOR COURSES WHICH WERE OFFERED ALONG ALL THE IMPACTED STRECHES BY THE FUNDÃO COLLAPSE.